 Wrongful Death Damages

-You might be able to recover damages if your loved one died from their injuries from the accident in the Alexandria area.
-If we can pursue your case and win these damages on your behalf, you could receive payment for:
+You could recover for wrongful death if your loved one passed away from injuries resulting from an accident in the Alexandria area.
+If we pursue your case and win these damages on your behalf, you could receive payment for:

 - Your family member’s burial, funeral, or cremation costs